darwinanddavis/LECWorkingGroup/README.md

 ## Instructions for running the model

-:one: Download 'R' and 'RStudio'.
+:one: Download `R` and `RStudio`.
-:two: [Download](https://github.com/darwinanddavis/LECWorkingGroup/raw/master/NPSI.R) and run the simulation model in `RStudio`.
+:two: [Download the model file (right click here and 'Save link as')](https://github.com/darwinanddavis/LECWorkingGroup/raw/master/NPSI.R) and run the simulation model in `RStudio`.

 ## Troubleshooting